Galien week of innovation

 3:05 PM - 4:05 PM

-Artificial Intelligence in Biopharma: Managing the Learning Curve for Patients and Society
+Artificial Intelligence in Healthcare: Managing the Learning Curve for Patients & Society

 Chair